AndreasTsolkas/job_applications_tracker_app/README.md

 # Implemented Entities

-The following JPA entities have been implemented:
+The following JPA entities have been created:

 * AppUser
 * Sector